 Explore (Head) – Desire (Heart) – Practice (Hands)

-While there is a high level of intentionality in the TfT program that contains many unique core design practices and tools that all teachers are expected to use, the following three Core Practices serve as the foundation of the TfT program.
+While there is a high level of intentionality in the TfT framework that contains many unique core design practices and tools that all teachers are expected to use, the following three Core Practices serve as the foundation.

 Core Practice # 1 – Storyline